yiisoft/di/README.md

 }
 ```

-In order to configure delegates use additional config:
+To configure delegates use extra config:

 ```php
 use Yiisoft\Di\Container;